In what sense are Christians worthy of God or of Christ or of their calling? And in what sense are we unworthy?

 You become worthy of grace (a suitable beneficiary of grace) when you see your need for grace, and when you embrace the infinite value of the Gracious One.
 In this sense, if you love mother or father or son or daughter or your own life more than Jesus, you are not worthy of him.
 Your worthiness is your desperate preference for his gracious worthiness over all things.

 Embracing the Worth of the Feast

 This is confirmed in the story of the wedding feast.
 Jesus said, “The kingdom of heaven may be compared to a king who gave a wedding feast for his son, and sent his servants to call those who were invited to the wedding feast” (Matthew 22:3–4).

 But they would not come.
-They “went off, one to his farm, another to his business” (verse 5).
-So the king throws open the doors to everyone who will come and sends messengers to invite them all (verse 9).
-But before he does this, he says, “The wedding feast is ready, but those invited were not worthy” (verse 8).
+They “went off, one to his farm, another to his business” (Matthew 22:5).
+So the king throws open the doors to everyone who will come and sends messengers to invite them all (Matthew 22:9).
+But before he does this, he says, “The wedding feast is ready, but those invited were not worthy” (Matthew 22:8).

 This is identical to the situation where Jesus said, “Whoever loves son or daughter more than me is not worthy of me.”
 Only here he is saying, “Whoever loves farm or business more than me is not worthy of me.”
 The principle is the same.
 Worthiness of the wedding feast is not earning or deserving or meriting it.
 Worthiness of the feast is preferring the feast over business and farm.

 The worth of the guests is their embrace of the worth of the feast.

 I invite you to apply this principle to other passages, like the command to be worthy of our calling (Ephesians 4:1), and worthy of the gospel (Philippians 1:27), and worthy of the Lord (Colossians 1:10), and worthy of God (1 Thessalonians 2:12), and worthy of the kingdom (2 Thessalonians 1:5).